Email Processing in Lua

 end

-The message being checked will be modified: all the unwanted parts will be removed, archived and sent to the recipient as an attachment.
+The message being scanned will be modified: all unwanted parts will be removed, archived and added to an attachment.

-The archive in which the unwanted elements of the message will be enclosed will be protected with the password specified as the value of the ctx.modifier.repack_password variable.
-Note that the password specified in the RepackPassword parameter in the configuration file will not be valid in this case.
+The archive in which the unwanted elements of the message are enclosed is protected with the password specified as the value of the ctx.modifier.repack_password variable.
+The password specified in the RepackPassword parameter in the configuration file is not used in this case.

 This table is used as an input argument of the milter_hook function.
-It contains the information about the email message being processed (fields, structure, headers, body, information about the sender and the recipient, information about the SMTP session).
+It contains the information about the message being processed (fields, structure, headers, body, information about a sender and recipients, information about the SMTP session).

 Field